laurelherting/lmh-headspace/AWS/examTips.md

 * Data Warehousing
     used for business intelligence
     pulls in very large and complex data sets

+* AWS Managed Service
+  * up to 5X faster than traditional MySQL database
+  * provision to make controlled changes to infrastructure

 ### Auto Scaling
 * Allows you to provision multiple EC2 instances behind a load balancer automatically